pingcap/tispark/docs/userguide.md

 + Hardware configuration
  - For general purposes, please refer to the TiDB and TiKV hardware configuration [recommendations](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md#deployment-recommendations).
- - If the usage is more focused on the analysis scenarios, you can increase the memory of the TiKV nodes to at least 64GIf using  Hard Disk Drive (HDD), it is recommended to use at least 8 disks.
+ - If the usage is more focused on the analysis scenarios, you can increase the memory of the TiKV nodes to at least 64G.
+If using  Hard Disk Drive (HDD), it is recommended to use at least 8 disks.

 + TiKV parameters (default)